About us

 By hosting a university fair in Buenos Aires, institutions can engage directly with enthusiastic students, fostering meaningful connections and showcasing their programs in one of Latin America's most dynamic cities.

-May 21 Australia Educa Fair
+May 6th: Australia Educa Fair - Northlands - Lincoln

-September Education USA Fair (Date to be confirmed)
+September: Education USA Fair (date to be confirmed)

 Plan Your Visit to Buenos Aires